 In the model, rotated maize took up more N than the continuous maize.
 This gap in uptake efficiency increased as the N rate increased.
 Varvel and Peterson [65, 67] found that in a maize-soybean rotation, maize took up around 50% of the N applied to the crops regardless of the N rate.
 Meanwhile, when grown continuously, maize took up 50% of N applied at low N rates but only 30% at higher N rates [65].
 The smaller buffer we found between AONR and the leaching breakpoint under continuous maize, therefore, stems from both N saturated soil and low N uptake efficiency.

 When evaluating the fate of N in a 2-crop rotation, it is important to consider how much leaching occurs throughout the 2-year cycle, as much of the NO3-N that was not leached during the maize year may be lost during the soybean year [30].
-Our simulations found that soybeans experienced more drainage and leaching than maize (rotated or continuous) (Figure 3).
+Our simulations found that within the 2-crop rotation, soybeans experienced more drainage and leaching than rotated maize (Figure 3).
 Higher drainage levels correspond to more leaching, but that is likely not the only reason for the greater leaching loads during the soybean phase.
 While soybean took up the same amount of N as rotated maize, much of that N sources from N fixation, leaving the residual N fertilizer from the maize phase of the rotation to leach from the soil profile (68).
 Carryover N from the previous maize year and high drainage levels during soybean year can increase the leaching load in soybean years almost to the level of continuous maize [4,7].

 At high N rates, like those above the breakpoint, continuous maize accumulated a greater pool of mineralized soil N (leachable N) relative to the rotated cropping system.
 High drainage loads in the soybean years of the maize-soybean rotation resulted in the loss of more N than in rotated maize years, but still less than in the continuous maize system.